-Chicken satay is always a crowd-pleaser and the perfect mid-week dinner to feed a hungry family.
+Chicken satay is always a crowd-pleaser and is a great meal to feed a hungry family.

 There are many different types of marinade, and this is one of the simplest, giving the chicken a smoky caramelised flavour with a hint of lemongrass, cumin and turmeric.
 For a complete satay meal, it is served with peanut sauce, cucumber wedges, red onion slices and, if you want to be really authentic, cubes of pressed rice.